 Henry VIII's wives were: Catherine, Catherine, Catherine, Anne, Anne ... and Jane.

 The Phoenix siblings: River, Rain, Liberty, Summer, and...
 Joaquin (though he was billed as Leaf Phoenix early in his career, the others were born with their names.)

 The members of Super Junior and subgroups: Leeteuk, Kangin, Kibum, Hangeng, Siwon, Heechul, Eunhyuk, Donghae, Sungmin, Ryeowook, Yesung, Shindong, Kyuhyun, Zhou Mi... and Henry.

 Now that Han Geng a.k.a Han Kyung has left, you could say that Zhou Mi also fits this trope, being the only one with a Chinese name.

-In quantum physics, the different 'flavours' of quarks are up, down, bottom, top, strange, and charm.
+In quantum physics, the different 'flavours' of quarks are (listed in groups of two) down and up, bottom and top, and strange and charm.

 Earth is the only planet in the Solar System that is not named after a Greco-Roman god.
 And nope, "Terra" will not help either.

 Same for Japanese—all the planets' names end in 星 (-sei, star/planet) except for Earth (地球, Chikyuu, "earth-ball").